Viva-con-Agua/develop-pool/README.md

 # setup dev

 `nginx-pool` needs a route to your dev server.
-These are set up in `volume/nginx-pool/conf/pool2.upstream` uses the external id of the home network.
+These are set up in `volume/nginx-pool/conf/pool2.upstream` uses the external ip of your home network.
 Not localhost!! if `pool2.upstream` is set, you have to restart the `nginx-pool`.
 `docker-compose restart nginx-pool`